Skulsta/Skulsta/README.md

 &nbsp;
 👋 Hi!
-I'm a software developer working as a consultant in Oslo 🇳🇴
+I'm a frontend developer working as a consultant in Oslo 🇳🇴

 ## ☕️ Wanna chat?
-I'm mostly developing software for web and mobile.
-Other intriguing areas are augmented reality, virtual assistants, and entrepreneurship.
+I'm developing software for web and mobile.
 Want to have a chat about tech or something completely different?? 👉 @ me on [Twitter](https://twitter.com/skulsta) anytime!

 <!--
 **Skulsta/Skulsta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.